-To provide technical assistance to local political subdivisions in the preparation, interpretation, and enactment of local zoning regulations as per Section 519 of the Ohio Revised Code.
+To provide technical assistance to local political subdivisions in preparing, interpreting, and enacting local zoning regulations as per Section 519 of the Ohio Revised Code.

-The Planning Commission will assist member political subdivisions in the review, development, and revision of zoning regulations in order to ensure development occurs in an orderly and measured manner.
+The Planning Commission will assist member political subdivisions in the review, development, and revision of zoning regulations to ensure development occurs in an orderly and measured manner.

 Since its inception, the LACRPC has provided technical assistance in the preparation, interpretation, and enactment of zoning resolutions to the unincorporated political subdivisions within Allen County as required under Chapter 519 of the Ohio Revised Code.
-In 2007, the LACRPC targeted new sign regulations and re-introduced training programs for local code enforcement people and facilitated the development of model sign regulations across the urbanized area.
+In 2007, the LACRPC targeted new sign regulations, re-introduced training programs for local code enforcement people, and facilitated the development of model sign regulations across the urbanized area.
 The emphasis in 2011 focused on updating zoning regulations in American, Jackson, and Shawnee townships.
 Efforts continued in 2012, with assistance provided to Shawnee, Auglaize, and Amanda townships.
 In 2013 and 2014, staff worked with Shawnee Township representatives to address the area previously in the Village of Ft.
 Shawnee.
 In 2015, regulations for Auglaize and Marion townships were updated.
-In 2016, the RPC provided technical assistance to Shawnee Township and worked to refine the zoning district regulations necessary to better integrate properties within Ft.
-Shawnee.
-In 2017, Staff worked with Auglaize and Jackson townships to direct reinvestment in the unincorporated areas of Westminster, Maysville and Lafayette.
+In 2016, the RPC provided technical assistance to Shawnee Township and refined the zoning district regulations necessary to integrate properties within Ft.
+Shawnee better.
+In 2017, Staff worked with Auglaize and Jackson townships to direct reinvestment in the unincorporated areas of Westminster, Maysville, and Lafavette.
 In 2018 and 2019, the RPC facilitated zoning text reviews in Jackson, Richland, and Shawnee Townships.
 In 2020 new Planned Unit Development (PUD) District standards were reviewed.
+LACRPC reviewed solar zoning regulations for multiple townships throughout 2021.

-The Regional Planning Commission will review all development plans to determine whether such development is compatible with local zoning regulations and the county's land-use plan.
-The Commission will assist member political subdivisions in the preparation resolutions/ordinances and interpretation of regulatory compliance with respect to the proposed development activities.
-The Commission will also continue to cooperate with the zoning commissions and planning commissions of member political subdivisions, as well as the office of the Allen County Recorder in the amendment of such resolutions, both text and map, and in the filing of such amendments as required.
-The Planning Commission will continue to work with local code enforcement personnel in order to ensure consistency and reliability within and between local development codes.
+- The Regional Planning Commission will review all development plans to determine whether such development is compatible with local zoning regulations and the county's land-use plan. - The Commission will assist member political subdivisions in preparing zoning resolutions/ordinances and interpreting regulatory compliance concerning the proposed development activities. - The Commission will also continue to cooperate with the zoning commissions and planning commissions of member political subdivisions and the office of the Allen County Recorder in the amendment of such resolutions, both text and map, and in the filing of such amendments as required.